FAQ – Frequently Asked Questions

 The SVR examines the draft for consistency between the product groups and for completeness.
 Subsequently, interested parties from the public have the opportunity to discuss the draft in an online forum and to contribute suggestions for improvement, before the SVR releases the document.

-In the second step, the EPD is drawn up on the basis of the guidelines of PCR guidance text Part B. In order for the results of the life cycle assessment to be checked, an additional “background report” based on PCR Part A must be drawn up.
+In order for the results of the life cycle assessment to be checked, an additional “background report” based on PCR Part A must be drawn up.
 The underlying life cycle assessment model comes from this report, as well as the acceptance and allocation methods.
-For the writing of the EPD document itself, an easily operated, web-based Online Tool, accessible to all participants, is available.

 Step 3: Independent review and confirmation

-In the third step, the SVR and the background report are reviewed by the verifier appointed by the SVR as an independent third party, in accordance with the principles of ISO 14025 and EN 15804.
+In the third step, the EPD and the background report are reviewed by the verifier appointed by the SVR as an independent third party, in accordance with the principles of ISO 14025 and EN 15804.
 Following a review for completeness, plausibility and consistency of the data and calculations, a verification report is completed.

 What is a PCR?2017-01-26T15:41:46+01:00